ku-dml/mol-infer/HPS/Module_3/README.md

 # Module 3

-Module 3 consists of the stage of solving an MILP formulation for the inverse problem to infer a chemical graph described in Section 6.2, paragraph "Solving an MILP for the Inverse Problem" and "Generating Neighbor Solutions".
+Module 3 consists of the stage of solving an MILP formulation for the inverse problem to infer a chemical graph described in Section 6.2, paragraphs "Solving an MILP for the Inverse Problem" and "Generating Neighbor Solutions".

 - Solving an MILP for the Inverse Problem